p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_3/task3_5.md

 ![](../png/module3/task3_5_p3.png)

 ## Use Case Summary
-Changing a configuration or adding a new application with AS3 allways go with the POST HTTPS method.
+Changing a configuration or adding a new application with AS3 allways go with the POST HTTP method.

 [PREVIOUS](../module_3/tas3_4.md)      [NEXT](../module_3/task3_6.md)